mczpf0112/Forecasting-the-performances-of-PV-power-plants-in-Jiangsu-using-a-new-hybrid-modelling-approach/README.md

 # 2-step procedure
 Forecasting the performances of photovoltaic power plants in Jiangsu(China) using a new hybrid modelling approach
 ## Example
 Note: The proposed model and LSTM model both require the installation of the following R packages: glmnet, readxl, keras, and GA before they can be used.
+The smart persistence model need to load the 'suncalc' package and call the Python 'PVLIB' package in R via the 'reticulate' package.

 Here, the winter data of plant 1 is used for ultra-short term forecasting as an example to illustrate the three models used in the paper.
 ### Example 1.
 Proposed model
 ```r